search

 Security Headers in WordPress add an extra layer of protection against common attacks without requiring changes to your application’s code.

 When it comes to securing websites or web applications, there are several aspects to consider.
 A good place to start strengthening the security of WordPress sites is by adding Security Headers.
+In my experience, missing security headers are one of the most common findings in WordPress pentest reports – and one of the easiest to fix.

 What Are Security Headers in WordPress?